 The most basic use of OSM is to retrieve its map tiles as a background for other thematic layers.
 High-profile sites using OSM in this way include Foursquare, Craigslist, and Wikipedia.
 Some web developers switched to OSM as a basemap after the Google Maps API introduced potential fees into its terms of service.

 From a technical perspective, anyone can use a rendering engine like Mapnik to draw tiles of OSM data.
 In fact, this is what you did in the Lesson 5 walkthrough.
 The image below shows how you can select various basemap renderings on OpenStreetMap.org.
 Other companies such as Mapbox have made their own OSM renderings that can be consumed as web services.
-In fact, Mapbox's business model has come to rely so heavily on OSM that the company has invested in near-real-time quality monitoring of incoming OSM edits, a process you can view through their online OSM Changeset Analyzer tool originally written by Wille Marcel in 2015 (you need to sign in with a OSM account to be able to use the tool).
+In fact, Mapbox's business model has come to rely so heavily on OSM that the company has invested in near-real-time quality monitoring of incoming OSM edits by hosting OSMCha, an OSM Changeset Analyzer tool originally written by Wille Marcel in 2015 (you need to sign in with a OSM account to be able to use the tool).

 Let's now take a look at some of the ways OSM can be used "beyond the basemap."